OrbitalEnterprises/eve-esi-client/docs/SearchApi.md

 Integer characterId = 56; // Integer | An EVE character ID
 String search = "search_example"; // String | The string to search on
-String datasource = "tranquility"; // String | The server name you would like data from String language = "en-us"; // String | Search locale Boolean strict = false; // Boolean | Whether the search should be a strict match String token = "token_example"; // String | Access token to use, if preferred over a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
+String datasource = "tranquility"; // String | The server name you would like data from String language = "en-us"; // String | Language to use in the response Boolean strict = false; // Boolean | Whether the search should be a strict match String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {